steemit/condenser/src/app/help/en/faq.md

 <a class="anchor" name="How_long_does_the_account_approval_process_take"></a>
 ## How long does the account approval process take?

 Most accounts are approved within 24 hours.
-Some may take up to three business days.
+Some may take up to a week.

-If your account has not been approved after three business days, please ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.
+If your account has not been approved after one week, please ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.

 <a href="/faq.html#Table_of_Contents_Accounts">^</a>
 <a class="anchor" name="Why_do_I_need_to_provide_my_email_and_phone_number"></a>